natenaranjo/whatcha-reading/README.md

   - [x] THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---
+## Installation

+> Pull a clone of the repo

+> Run npm install -> to install all the necessary dependenacies

+> Run npm run develop -> to run the application in localhost.

+---